 Detroit Style Pizza Co. was founded in 2012 by World Champion Pizza Maker Shawn Randazzo.
 Shawn’s mission is to make sure everyone gets a taste of Detroit Style Pizza.
-He developed the Detroit Style Pizza Maker Training and Approved Detroit Style Pizza Maker Programs to help other pizzerias operate successful businesses by serving authentic Detroit Style Pizza.
+He developed the Authentic Detroit Style Pizza Maker Program to help other pizzerias operate successful businesses by serving authentic Detroit Style Pizza.

 It’s Square!
 One of the first things pizza lovers notice is that Detroit-style pizza is square in shape.
 This is because in true Motor City fashion, authentic Detroit-style pizza is baked in square, blue steel automotive parts pans.
 Traditionally, deck ovens are used for baking.